jgoerner/feedback/README.md

 [Interactive VIM tutorial (free)](http://www.openvim.com/), [VIM adventures (freemium)](http://vim-adventures.com/)

+#### Nano (via command line)
+*"GNU nano is designed to be a free replacement for the Pico text editor, part of the Pine email suite from The University of Washington.
+It aims to "emulate Pico as closely as possible and perhaps include extra functionality"."* <sup>[[2]](https://www.nano-editor.org/dist/v2.7/faq.html#1.3)</sup>

 #### Jupyter (via web browser)
 *"The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more."* <sup>[[2]](http://jupyter.org/#about-notebook)</sup> The docker container is set up in a way, that you can run a Jupyter server within the container that can be accessed through the hosts' web browser.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more."* <sup>[[3]](http://jupyter.org/#about-notebook)</sup> The docker container is set up in a way, that you can run a Jupyter server within the container that can be accessed through the hosts' web browser.
 This requires a slightly different starting procedure (compared to the one stated above):

 1. Follow steps 1,2,3 & 4 from the [section above](#how-to-install)